Sven-I-Am/php-tdd/README.md

   - I'm currently working on adding a test for availability
     - So far I can check true or false with predefined bookings (previous and next)
     - Will have to think about how I want to get the data from the database and run the checks across all bookings for a specific room
+- day 3 (:date: 20/01/2022)
+  - today will be all about getting that final must-have check working.
+  - So far it appears that the availability test works as intended.
+I check the new bookings start and end hour versus an array of other bookings start and end hours
+  - As long as I make sure the array derived from the bookings table in the database is filtered by the appropriate room id, this should hold

 ## What I learned from this exercise
 <!--here you can write anything from a short summary on the subject of the exercise, a readable description of the new skills/knowledge you acquire, to an in depth clarification.
 As long as it helps you retain what you learned, or easily find the information when working on future projects-->